RohanNero/Stakemate/README.md

 `yarn hardhat compile`

-If you want to use the same validator public key as the withdrawal public key then you need to see the `namedAccounts` section in the `hardhat.config.js` file.

 Now input your information into a `.env` file using the `.env.example` file as an example format.

 Once you have set your variables to